JeremyTCD/DevOps.ContDeployer/ReadMe.md

 ### Distributed
 PipelinesCE keeps all relevant data within the project or solution being worked on.
 This means that there is no need to configure and manager a central server with plugins.
+### Parrellelism and asynchrony
+PipelinesCE allows for concurrent operations.

 ## System Architecture
 ### Levels